Lucid Chain Wizard Specification

 regexp String Optional Regular expression pattern to validate the field input.
 It can only have a value if field_format is string

-default_value String\|Integer\|Boolean\|Float Optional Default value for the custom field if not specified.
+default_value String\|Integer\|Boolean\|Float\Date Optional Default value for the custom field if not specified.
 Take into account that its value must be the same type as field_format.

 RedmineCustomFieldObject example